 It was inevitable that we’d end up in Italy’s most tourist-tastic region one day.
-Our excuse for the trip to Tuscany was a friend’s wedding in Pisa, but historic Florence was top of our list for a top en route.
+Our excuse for the trip to Tuscany was a friend’s wedding in the historic city of Pisa, but Florence was also on our list of must-see places.

 We didn’t bother with the Uffizi, partly because of the queues but also because art galleries are not really my thing.
 And neither did we venture inside the Duomo, again because of the queues.
-Instead, we found ourselves aiming high, by accident or design, and getting a birds-eye view of the historic UNESCO World Heritage Site.
-And it was generally a good move as many other visitors to the city either couldn’t or wouldn’t opt for the climb up some of its great attractions.
+Instead, we found ourselves aiming high and getting a birds-eye view of the historic city centre – a UNESCO World Heritage Site – from several great spots.
+And it was a good move as many other visitors to the city either couldn’t or wouldn’t opt for the climb up some of its best attractions.
 We weren’t exactly alone but at least we had room to breathe.

 We began with the Duomo, just a few steps away from our central hotel, the charming Hotel dei Macchiaioli.
 The marble-clad cathedral dates mainly from the 14th century and looks particularly majestic lit up at night, when all forms of Florentine life, from hawkers to young lovers, hang about bathed in its spotlights.
 It was early in the morning, though, when we headed for its red-tiled dome – the city’s legendary trademark – and the viewing platform at its peak.

 Designed by Brunelleschi, it stands as a remarkable example of Renaissance engineering and architecture.
-But it was a hot and sweaty climb up between the inner and outer skins of this masterpiece.
-Huffing and puffing, and occasionally experiencing some seriously wobbly moments of something close to vertigo, I struggled upward and thanked the heavens that neither of us suffered from claustrophobia.
+But it was a hot and sweaty climb up between the inner and outer skins of the structural masterpiece.
+Huffing and puffing, and occasionally experiencing some seriously wobbly moments of something close to vertigo, I struggled onward and upward and thanked the heavens that neither of us suffered from claustrophobia.
+On the way we admired the extravagant, colourful frescoes decorating the inside of the dome before emerging into the light to witness the most incredible views of the city beyond.
+In front of us, the campanile (or bell tower) stood proud and the River Arno wound its way through the landscape.
+Further away were the green Tuscan hills.
+It had been hard work getting up there but it was worth every sweaty, scary moment.

 After all that climbing, eating well at the Ristorante Frescobaldi and consuming more than a few cocktails at the Savoy Hotel on the ever-busy Piazza della Repubblica, we slept very well.